mariakyoroghlyan/mateos/README.md

 # Mateos

-A web application built with [CodeIgniter 4](https://codeigniter.com), a lightweight and powerful PHP framework.
+A web library application built with [CodeIgniter 4](https://codeigniter.com), a lightweight and powerful PHP framework.

 ## Features